R1nge/Suika/README.md

 # Modding guide
 The mod title should be the same as the folder name
-The game supports image of any size in PNG JPEG formats, should be power of 2 for the compression to work
+The game supports image of any size in PNG JPEG formats, each dimension must be, independently, a power of two
 But, to avoid lag spikes while loading images, it's better to stick to recomended sizes in px
 Suika skin sprite = 256-512
 Suika ui icon sprite = 128-256